kadibiax7/Home-Network-Security-Assessment-Nmap-/nmap-notes.md

-# Nmap Home Network Assessment — Detailed Notes
+# Nmap Home Network Assessment

 This document walks through the full process, in the order it was performed, with screenshots and reasoning for each step.